-Development of New Mexico SSLs considers only the dilution of contaminant concentration through mixing with groundwater in the aquifer directly beneath the source.
+Development of New Mexico SL-SSLs considers only the dilution of contaminant concentration through mixing with groundwater in the aquifer directly beneath the source.
 This is consistent with the conservative assumptions used in the SSL methodology including an infinite source, soil contamination extending from surface to groundwater and the point of exposure occurring at the downgradient edge of the source.
 The ratio of contaminant concentration in soil leachate to the concentration in groundwater at the point of withdrawal that considers only dilution processes is calculated using the simple water balance equation (Equation 57), described below.

-Equation 57 Dilution/Attenuation Factor (DAF) $DAF = 1 + \left(\frac{K \times i \times D}{I \times L}\right)$ Where: $\mathbf{D} = \left(0.0112 \times \mathrm{L}^{2}\right)^{0.5} + \mathbf{D}{\mathrm{a}} \left(1 - \exp\left[\frac{-\mathrm{L} \times \mathrm{I}}{\mathrm{K} \times \mathrm{i} \times \mathrm{D}{\mathrm{a}}}\right]\right)$ Parameter Definition (units) Default DAF Dilution/attenuation factor (unitless) Site-Specific Κ Aquifer hydraulic conductivity (m/yr) Site-Specific i Hydraulic gradient (m/m) Site-Specific D Mixing zone depth (m) Site-Specific Ι Infiltration rate (m/yr) Site-Specific L Source length parallel to groundwater flow (m) Site-Specific Da Aquifer thickness (m) Site-Specific
+Equation 57 Dilution/Attenuation Factor (DAF) $DAF = 1 + \left(\frac{K \times i \times D}{I \times L}\right)$ Where: $D = (0.0112 \times L^{2})^{0.5} + D{a} \left(1 - \exp\left[\frac{-L \times I}{K \times i \times D{a}}\right]\right)$ Parameter Definition (units) Default DAF Dilution/attenuation factor (unitless) Site-Specific K Aquifer hydraulic conductivity (m/yr) Site-Specific i Hydraulic gradient (m/m) Site-Specific D Mixing zone depth (m) Site-Specific I Infiltration rate (m/yr) Site-Specific L Source length parallel to groundwater flow (m) Site-Specific D_a Aquifer thickness (m) Site-Specific

 Most of these parameters are available from routine environmental site investigations.
-The mixing zone depth incorporates one additional parameter, the aquifer thickness (Da).
+The mixing zone depth incorporates one additional parameter, the aquifer thickness (D_a).

-For the calculation of SSLs, the DAF is used to back calculate the target soil leachate concentration ( $C_w$ in Equation 56) from an appropriate groundwater concentration, such as the tap water SSL, a Water Quality Control Commission (WQCC) standard, or a MCL.
+For the calculation of SL-SSLs, the DAF is used to back calculate the target soil leachate concentration (C_w in Equation 56) from an appropriate groundwater concentration, such as the tap water SSL, a Water Quality Control Commission (WQCC) standard, or an MCL.
 For example, if the WQCC standard for a constituent is 0.1 mg/L and the DAF is 20, the target soil leachate concentration would be 2 mg/L.